SWC-Advanced-Microscopy/measurePSF/README.md

 Add the measurePSF `code` directory to your MATLAB path.
 You do not need to "Add With Subfolders".

+### Fill in the settings file
+Output files contain meta-data associated with the microscope in order to make it easier to compare different microscopes and to track hardware changes.
+Before using the tools for the first time, run `mpsf.settings.readSettings;` and fill in the YAML file.
+Future changes to the software may add fields to this file.
+If this happens, it will be reported to the CLI that a new field was added with default settings.
+If you don't change the defaults, probably nothing bad will happen but the information provided by that field will not be logged.

 ## Obtaining a PSF in ScanImage with averaging and fastZ